bartvandebiezen/css-conventions/README.md

 }
 ```

-### Do nest pseudo-classes, pseudo-elements, media queries, and states with Less or Sass
+### Do nest pseudo-classes, pseudo-elements, media queries, states, and BEM block modifiers with Less or Sass

 - Makes sure style and behavior of the same selector are grouped.
+- Also BEM block modifiers (not BEM element modifiers) are nested within BEM elements.
+This makes it easier for block modifiers to influence different elements at the same time and keep the behavior of an element contained within the Less or Sass.
-- Nested pseudo-classes, pseudo-elements, media queries, and states should also be separated by an empty line.
+- Nested pseudo-classes, pseudo-elements, media queries, states, or BEM block modifiers should also be separated by an empty line.
 - The behavior of a pseudo-element should be grouped.
 Place media queries with rules for a pseudo-element within that pseudo-element.
 As a result, you don't have to repeat the pseudo-element per media query.
 - They way you nest pseudo-elements and pseudo-classes is very different.
 Pseudo-classes should be nested within media queries when its styling is different per media query.
 That means you have to repeat pseudo-classes for every media query.
 The styling of a pseudo-class is related to the styling of the selector per media query.
+Read [Pseudo-classes vs pseudo-elements](http://www.growingwiththeweb.com/2012/08/pseudo-classes-vs-pseudo-elements.html) to learn more about the difference between pseudo elements and pseudo classes.

 **Right:**
 ```Less